visualopsholdings/nodes-irc/README.md

 - Visual Ops is monolithic.
 Every server is completely standalone and require no more resources from the internet (Cloud).

-For these reasons, it would be the perfect backend for IRC and solve many of the existing drawbacks and problems that plague IRC
+For these reasons, it would be the perfect backend for IRC Clients and solve many of the existing drawbacks and problems that plague IRC

 This project will implement an IRC front end in C++ that uses ZMQ to talk to the Visual Ops "Nodes"